Quantum Algorithm Software for Condensed Matter Physics: Future Trajectories and Outlook

 As quantum hardware and software mature, the range of addressable problems in condensed matter physics is expected to expand significantly.
-Emerging applications include: \begin{itemize} \item Simulating and understanding novel quantum materials with complex properties, such as altermagnets (materials with spin-split bands despite zero net magnetization) ~\cite{Smejkal2022altermagnetism,Smejkal2022emerging} and Weyl semimetals exhibiting phenomena like phonon-mediated topological superconductivity~\cite{Sun2021,Roy2019topological,Paudyal2025phonon}. \item Investigating the behavior of one-dimensional quantum fluids in confined geometries, potentially realizable in templated porous materials~\cite{Mcnamara2025novel,Sokol2025experimental}. \item Probing out-of-equilibrium electron dynamics in topological insulators and other quantum materials, crucial for developing next-generation quantum technologies~\cite{Boschini2024time,Ulstrup2023probing,Dai2025probing}. \item Exploring fundamental concepts like quantum chaos and thermalization in isolated and open many-body systems, including connections to the SYK model~\cite{Deutsch2018eigenstate,Dalessio2016from,Rosenhaus2019introduction,Bhattacharya2025thermalization}. \end{itemize}
+Emerging applications include the simulation and understanding of novel quantum materials with complex properties, such as altermagnets, which are materials with spin-split bands despite zero net magnetization~\cite{Smejkal2022altermagnetism,Smejkal2022emerging}, and Weyl semimetals exhibiting phenomena such as phonon-mediated topological superconductivity~\cite{Sun2021,Roy2019topological,Paudyal2025phonon}.
+They also include investigating the behavior of one-dimensional quantum fluids in confined geometries, potentially realizable in templated porous materials~\cite{Mcnamara2025novel,Sokol2025experimental}, probing out-of-equilibrium electron dynamics in topological insulators and other quantum materials, which is crucial for developing next-generation quantum technologies~\cite{Boschini2024time,Ulstrup2023probing,Dai2025probing}, and exploring fundamental concepts such as quantum chaos and thermalization in isolated and open many-body systems, including connections to the SYK model~\cite{Deutsch2018eigenstate,Dalessio2016from,Rosenhaus2019introduction,Bhattacharya2025thermalization}.

 The future development of quantum algorithms and software for condensed matter physics is intrinsically linked to a synergistic co-evolution of hardware capabilities, algorithmic innovation, and software engineering.
 Advances in qubit coherence, connectivity, and count on the hardware side will unlock the potential to implement more complex algorithms.
 In turn, new algorithmic insights, such as more efficient ways to represent fermionic systems or perform phase estimation, will drive the requirements for future hardware and the features needed in software tools.
 This iterative cycle is evident in the current research landscape.
 For example, the development of more robust qubits, like Microsoft's topological qubits or SQMS's high-coherence SRF cavities, opens avenues for entirely new computational paradigms, such as topological quantum computation, which will then require specialized software for their programming and control.